EmbodiedCity/UrbanVideo-Bench.code/README.md

 *Note: The extraction method here is the simplest regular matching.
 However, the output of small-sized models often does not follow instructions.
 So it needs to be adjusted separately.*

+## Acknowledgements

+We would like to express our sincere gratitude to [ZhanxyR](https://github.com/ZhanxyR) for the valuable contribution to the VLMEvalKit library in the [project](https://github.com/ZhanxyR/UrbanVideo-to-tsv), which has further improved the usability of this project.
+Thank you for your efforts and dedication!

 ## Citation

 If you use this project in your research, please cite the following paper: